anguillifax/IconicHouseWiki/Dialogue.md

 7. Write in the transcript for the voiceover.

 **Tip:** Open the voiceover in a sound editor (like Audacity) and scrub through it for the `BeginAt` timestamps.

+I know the interface is really clunky.
+I'm really sorry, there's not much I can do about it!
+Bear with it, we can persevere!! 🙏